collective/collective.recipe.backup/src/collective/recipe/backup/tests/blobs.rst

 script will restore the first blobstorage with a modification time the same or earlier than the time we ask for.
 Here we ask for a time that should be the same as the modification date of blobstorage.1.
-We add half a second to avoid random errors that have plagued these tests due to rounding or similar sillyness.
+We add a second to avoid random errors that have plagued these tests due to rounding or similar sillyness.

     >>> mod_time_0 = os.path.getmtime('var/blobstoragebackups/blobstorage.0')